 - Child Custody and Visitation Application Attachment (Form FL 311)

-One of the benefits of establishing paternity through the court is that the process requires the parties to participate in genetic testing.
-As for who pays for the genetic testing, if the father requested for his local child support agency to bring an action to establish parentage and child support on his behalf, the agency will pay for the genetic testing.
-In the event the father files his own petition requesting to establish paternity with the local court, each party will be responsible for paying their share (1/2) of the court costs.
+One of the benefits of establishing paternity through the court is that the process requires genetic testing.
+If the father has requested for his local child support agency to bring an action to establish parentage and child support on his behalf, the agency will pay for the genetic testing.
+Alternatively, in the event the father files his own petition requesting to establish paternity with the local court, the mother and father will be responsible for paying their share (1/2) of the court costs.

 The Benefits of Using a Non-Attorney to Establish Paternity